+The indicator on universal reach of traditional media and access to the internet scores 56% (medium risk).
 The media law guarantees the existence of PSM in Hungary but universal access for PSM is not specified.
-All public service television channels are distributed via digital satellite and terrestrial broadcasting and can be accessed by more than 99% of population via DVB-T. The public service radio station MR1 Kossuth Radio has a 100% coverage over the country (also reaching some of the neighbouring countries), while the coverage of other public service radio stations is below that level (MR2 Petőfi Radio: 86%, MR3 Bartók Radio 68%, MR4 National broadcasting - for nationalities - 92%).
+All public service television channels are distributed via digital satellite and terrestrial broadcasting and can be accessed by more than 99% of population via DVB-T. The public service radio station MR1 Kossuth Radio has a 90% coverage over the country (also reaching some of the neighbouring countries), while the coverage of other public service radio stations is below that level (MR2 Petőfi Radio: 86%, MR3 Bartók Radio 68%)32.
 The print media distribution system is controlled by two main actors, the privately owned company Lapker and the state-owned Magyar Posta, Hungary's postal operator.
 Problems with the delivery of print media to small villages persist.
-Universal access for broadband (fixed line and mobile) has not been achieved in Hungary.
-Internet penetration in Hungary is over 60%.
-The indicator on Universal reach of traditional media and access to the internet presented the higher risk within the Basic Protection area (81%).
+Universal access for broadband (fixed line and

+30 § 9, Smtv, http://hunmedialaw.org/dokumentum/152/Smtv_110803_EN_final.pdf mobile) has not been achieved in Hungary.
+Internet penetration in Hungary is over 8033%.
+The indicator on Universal reach of traditional media and access to the internet presented medium risk (56%).